 Haircuts for women over 50 with thick hair are created to make the hair more manageable and light.
-Usual haircutting techniques involved are layering and razor cutting.
-With that desirable volume, the goal is to take advantage of the luxury of styling options you have!
+The usual haircutting techniques involved are layering and razor cutting.
+With that desirable volume, the goal is to take advantage of your luxury styling options!

 Finding a hairstyle that works with any length of hair and texture you want is the first step.
 You can start by getting inspo from Goldie Hawn, Alfre Woodard, and Meg Ryan’s luscious haircut styles for women over 50!

 Canadian hairstylist Candace Cheers chats about her tricks when cutting thick hair.
 “For a lady over 50, I love to contour around her face shape and have more volume in the crown area.
 I would ask where their troubled areas are with their hair.
 Also, I’ll talk about where they would like to see more movement and volume,” she tells us.

 Be upfront and discuss with your hairdresser to achieve a fitting haircut!
 The part you need to ask about is the upkeep, the products and tools needed, and when your next appointment should be.
 It shouldn’t matter if you desire long or short to medium-length hairstyles.
 Each of these questions is important!

 Candace is a huge fan of the Davines product line – especially their texture spray.
 She said, “It simply gives a not-so-perfect look that’s more fun and youthful!”

 Her final piece of advice for these women’s hairstyles?
 “With being a woman over 50, life is about fun and easy.
 Learn how to properly style your hair and what products to use to keep it looking sassy!”

 Before your next hair appointment, check out these pictures of the best haircuts and hairstyles for women over 50 with thick hair!